MicrosoftDocs/well-architected/well-architected/sap/design-areas/operational-procedures.md

 ms.custom: SAP
 ---

-# SAP workload operational excellence
+# SAP workload operational procedures

 Standard operating procedures (SOPs) are documented processes for managing a workload.
 Each SAP workload should have SOPs to govern operations.
 Without SOPs, teams drift from management best practices, so we recommend a continuous cycle of assessment and health checks for your SAP workload.